 - Shaoxing wine (Chinese rice wine)

 For the most authentic-tasting fried rice, you’ll want to use any type of long-grain white rice.
 This includes regular long-grain rice, jasmine rice, or even basmati rice.
-Medium-grain white rice, like Calrose rice, will also work, but it will be stickier and tends to clump together.
+These types of rice have a lighter, fluffier texture and the ability to keep individual grains separate when cooked.
+Medium-grain white rice, like Calrose rice, will also work, but it will be stickier and may clump together.

-To quickly chill fresh rice, spread your rice over to a large baking sheet lined with parchment paper.
-Transfer to the refrigerator and chill for approximately 15 minutes, or until cool to the touch.
+To quickly chill fresh rice, spread your rice over a large baking sheet lined with parchment paper.
+Transfer to the refrigerator and chill for approximately 15 minutes or until it is cool to the touch.

 How to Make Fried Rice